Ri-Dearg/corona-tales/README.md

 story_language | string | Lists the story language.
 Used as a filter in search. color | string | Saves the story card color.
 Must be an appropriate HTML class. title | string | Title of the stories. text | string | The text of the story.
-Saved as a HTML string. time | int64 | Javascript timestamp in seconds. featured | boolean | Places the story in the featured section if true. likes | int32 | Number of likes the story has received.
+Saved as an HTML string. time | int64 | Javascript timestamp in seconds. featured | boolean | Places the story in the featured section if true. likes | int32 | Number of likes the story has received.
 Featured changes to true at 21 likes.